kwonus/Quelle/Quelle-AVX.md

 | **@clear** span   | Clear the control setting; restoring the Quelle driver default setting |                      |

 **TABLE 8** -- **set/clear/get** action operate on configuration settings

-**SETTINGS:**

-When the same setting appears more than once, only the last setting in the list is preserved.
-Example:

-[ md text ]

-@get format

-The @get format command would return text.
-We call this: "last assignment wins".
-However, there is one caveat to this precedence order: regardless of where in the statement a macro or history invocation is provided within a statement, it never has precedence over a setting that is actually visible within the statement.

-Finally, there is a bit more to say about the similarity setting, because it actually has three components.
-If we issue this command, it affects similarity in two distinct ways:

-[  similarity: 85% ]

-That command is a concise way of setting two values.
-It is equivalent to this command

-[ word:85% lemma:85% ]

-That is to say, similarity is operative for the lexical word and also the lemma of the word.
-While not discussed previously, these two similarities thresholds need not be identical.
-These commands are also valid:

-[ word: 85%  lemma: 95% ]

-[ word: 85% ]

-[ word: none  lemma: exact ]

-[ lemma: none ]

-the lexicon controls operate in a similar manner:

-[  lexicon: KJV ]

-That command is a concise way of setting two values.
-It is equivalent to this command

-[ search: KJV  render: KJV ]

-That is to say, lexicon is operative for searching and rendering.
-Like the similarity setting, the lexicon setting can also diverge between search and render parts.
-A common lexicon setting might be:

-[ search: both  render: kjv ]

-That setting would search both the KJV (aka AV) lexicon and a modernized lexicon (aka AVX), but verse rendering would only be in KJV.

 In all, AVX-Quelle manifests five control names.
 Each allows all three actions: ***set***, ***clear***, and ***@get*** verbs.
 Table 9 lists all settings available in AVX-Quelle.
 AVX-Quelle can support two distinct orthographies [i.e. Contemporary Modern English (avx/modern), and/or Early Modern English (avx/kjv).